A Tour and Activity Operator’s Guide to BrandingApril 29, 2019, Kyla Steeves

 There are several ways to show off your brand on your website.
 So here are a few must do’s to get you on the right track today:

 - Create an About Us page: Sometimes, online visitors want to learn more about your business beyond the Booking page.
 So share your brand story with them in your About Us section.
 Here, it’s a good idea also to outline your mission and core values.
-That way, a conscientious traveler can see what makes you an ethical tour and activity operator.
+That way, a conscientious traveler can see what makes you an ethical tourism example.

 - Use relevant keywords: Once you know your target audience, you can figure out what search queries they frequently use for travel shopping.
 These terms will dictate what long-tail keywords you should sprinkle throughout to optimize your website — which includes page titles, headers, body text, meta-descriptions, image alt-text, and your URLs.